opnsense/docs/source/manual/dynamic_dns.rst

 ======================= =======================================================================================================================================================================
 Enable                  Enable the client
-Interval                The number of seconds address changes will be queried Backend                 Select the backend to use, either ddclient or the new OPNsense implementation
+Interval                The number of seconds address changes will be queried Backend                 Select the backend to use, either "ddclient" or "native"
 ======================= =======================================================================================================================================================================

 ..
 Note::

-      With :code:`ddlient` developments sunsetting [`* <https://github.com/ddclient/ddclient/issues/528>`__]  we decided to offer an alternative written in python.
-Selecting the OPNsense backend changes the implementation.
-If your service is supported, we do advice to try out the new implementation.
+      With :code:`ddlient` developments sunsetting [`* <https://github.com/ddclient/ddclient/issues/528>`__] we decided to offer an alternative written in
+      Python.
+Selecting the native backend replaces the employed implementation.
+If your service is supported, we do advice to try out the new native backend which also offers support for custom HTTP requests.

 Accounts
 ---------------------------